gsa-oes/office-of-evaluation-sciences/_portfolios/natural-resources.md

 hide_image: true
 image-credit: https://www.flickr.com/photos/160831427@N06/46168230601/in/photolist-2dkJftT
 year: 2024
-summary: Evidence-based interventions to increase environmental protection
+summary: Evidence-based interventions for the stewards of America’s natural resources
 project_tags:
   - resources
 ---

 ## Background
-Through a variety of programs, the federal government plays a role in how people and communities interact with our environment and natural resources.
-Government agencies support farmers who sustainably manage agricultural resources, manage public lands and resources, respond to the needs of communities impacted by extreme weather events, and improve the government's ability to monitor and respond to extreme weather.
-These programs can have a significant impact on sustainability, environmental protection, and our response to climate change.
+The federal government plays various roles in how individuals and communities interact with America’s natural resources and environment.
+Government agencies support farmers who sustainably manage farmland, assist landowners and communities in reducing the risks of natural hazards, and maintain access to public lands for all Americans to enjoy.

-The government’s ability to achieve these goals improves when environmental efforts serve all communities.
-In response to Executive Order 13985, OES has partnered the National Oceanic and Atmospheric Administration (NOAA) to understand and address what aspects of their programs maintain systemic barriers for members of underserved communities and identify program changes.

 ## Portfolio
-Since 2015, OES has worked with the U.S. Department of Agriculture (USDA) to develop, implement, and evaluate communications interventions to increase participation in USDA programs, and later since 2021, with the National Oceanic and Atmospheric Administration (NOAA) to build evidence about NOAA’s efforts to address equity barriers.
+Since 2015 we’ve worked with the U.S. Department of Agriculture (USDA) to develop, implement, and evaluate communications interventions to improve farmers’ access to credit, and have worked with the USDA Forest Service to make it easier for landowners to get assistance protecting their property from wildfires.